Labour Against the Witchhunt

-Labour Against the Witchhunt (LAW) is a group formed in late 2017 to campaign against what it regards as politically motivated allegations of antisemitism in the UK Labour Party, which it calls a “witchhunt”.
-It also campaigns against what it regards as unfair disciplinary action taken by the Labour Party against its members, particularly in relation to such allegations of antisemitism.
-The group supports individual members facing disciplinary action and has called for changes to the party's disciplinary procedures and code of conduct.
+Labour Against the Witchhunt (LAW) was a group formed in late 2017 to campaign against what it regarded as politically motivated allegations of antisemitism in the British Labour Party, which LAW called a "witchhunt".
+LAW also campaigned against what it regarded as unfair disciplinary action taken by the Labour Party against its members, particularly in relation to such allegations of antisemitism.
+The group supported individual members facing disciplinary action and called for changes to the party's disciplinary procedures and code of conduct.

-LAW is led by former members of the party, and has campaigned through demonstrations, meetings and appeals to the Labour party leadership and members.
-It has attracted some criticism from MPs, the media and other organizations.
-Belonging to LAW is grounds for expulsion from Labour.
+LAW was led by former members of the Labour Party, and campaigned through demonstrations, meetings and appeals to the Labour party leadership and members.
+Belonging to LAW was grounds for expulsion from Labour.

 Formation and purpose

 LAW was launched in late 2017 to challenge what they saw as unjustified suspensions and expulsions of Labour party members, particularly in relation to allegations of antisemitism.
 They also call for disciplinary rules to be revised and for Labour's Compliance unit to be dissolved.
-They believe that the Working Definition of Antisemitism of the International Holocaust Remembrance Alliance has, as one objective, to conflate antisemitism with critiques of Zionism and Israel and that the controversy over allegations of antisemitism in the Labour Party is to a large extent a result of rivalry between its different wings.
+They believe that the working definition of antisemitism of the International Holocaust Remembrance Alliance has, as one objective, to conflate antisemitism with critiques of Zionism and Israel and that the controversy over allegations of antisemitism in the Labour Party is to a large extent a result of rivalry between its different wings.

 Officers and membership

 LAW's secretary is Stan Keable, who was expelled from the Labour Party, as were the vice-chair, Tony Greenstein and its chair, Jackie Walker.
 Peter Firmin has also been linked to the group.

 Gerry Downing, with others, was excluded from LAW in January 2018 following comments he made about the role of Jews in society and other matters, which were described as antisemitic.

 In May 2019, LAW was reported to have approaching 400 members.

-As of January 2020, its Facebook page had well over 3,000 "Likes" and followers.